-For operational staff the Director of Human Resources and Organisational Development will consult with the Director of Service Delivery.
+For operational staff the Director of Workforce Human Resources and Organisational Development will consult with the -Chief Operating OfficerDirector of Service Delivery.

-- 11. The Board will approve procedures presented by the Director of Human Resources and Organisational Development for the determination of commencing pay rates, condition of service etc for employees. - 12.
-With the exception of those staff covered by the Remuneration Committee and the staff within her own Department, the Director of Human Resources and Organisational Development will be responsible for the approval of all grading reviews.
-For the HR any grading reviews will be approved by the Chief Executive. - 13.
+- The Board will approve procedures presented by the Director of Human Resources and Organisational Development Workforce for the determination of commencing pay rates, condition of service etc for employees. - 12.
+With the exception of those staff covered by the Remuneration Committee and the staff within her own Department, the Director of WorkforceHuman-Resources Human-Resources Department approval of all grading reviews.
+For the Human Resources DepartmentHR any grading reviews will be approved by the Chief Executive. - 13.
 Any regradings will be funded from within the existing budget.